-- (c) member and dependent life insurance benefits are provided under contract with Great West Life.
-This contract has a hold-harmless provision which may require that the Health and Welfare Fund pay any shortfall of premiums which are insufficient to pay claims; - (d) administration of the out-of-country benefit is arranged through a contract with Global Excel; and - (e) the employee assistance program is administered by the Construction Employees Family Assistance Program.
+- (c) member and dependent life insurance benefits are provided under contract with Canada Life.
+This contract has a hold-harmless provision which may require that the Health and Welfare Fund pay any shortfall of premiums which are insufficient to pay claims; - (d) administration of the out-of-country benefit is arranged through a contract with Global Excel. (effective January 1, 2020, out-of-country benefits are provided by RSA Canada); and - (e) the employee assistance program is administered by the Construction Employees Family Assistance Program.